- Is MPWC Water Safe To Drink?

 - Is my water safe from contamination?

 Source water protection is of the utmost importance to the MPWC and a long-term dedication to clean, safe drinking water.
 You can find our Source Water Assessment Program (SWAP) Report and Summary here or by contacting the NJDEP, Bureau of Safe Drinking Water at (609) 292-5550.
 If a system is rated highly susceptible for a contaminate category, it does not mean a customer is consuming contaminated drinking water.
 The rating reflects the potential for contamination.
 Public water systems are required to monitor for regulated contaminants and to initiate treatment if any contaminants are detected at frequencies and concentrations above allowable levels.
 The MPWC will continue to keep you informed of SWAP’s progress and developments.
-If you have any questions about these findings, please contact our Superintendent, Craig Campbell at (856) 663-0043 during regular business hours.

 - How often is our drinking water tested for contaminants?